 1. For any primary, general, or special statewide, district, or county election, the board of county commissioners shall create a special precinct, known as an absentee ballot precinct, to count all absentee ballots cast in an election in that county.
 The election board of the absentee ballot precinct must be known as the absentee ballot counting board.
-The countyauditor shall supply the board with all necessary election supplies as provided in (NDCC Chapter 16.1-06).
+The countyauditor shall supply the board with all necessary election supplies as provided in (NDCC Chapter16.1-06).

-- 2. If the board of county commissioners chooses to establish an absentee ballot precinct according to paragraph #1 above, the following provisions apply: - □ The county auditor shall appoint the absentee ballot counting board that consists of one independent representative to act as the inspector and an equal number of representatives from each political party represented on an election board in the county, as set forth in (NDCC § 16.1-05-01), to act as judges.
-Each official of the board shall take the oath required by NDCC § 16.1-05-02) and must be compensated as provided in (NDCC § 16.1-05-05). - □ The county auditor shall have the absentee ballots delivered to the inspector of the absentee ballot counting board with the election supplies, or if received later, then prior to the closing of the polls. - □ The absentee ballot counting board shall occupy a location designated by the county auditor, which must be open to any individual for the purpose of observing the counting process. - □ Absentee ballots must be opened and handled as required in (NDCC § 16.1-07-12).
+The county auditor shall appoint the absentee ballot counting board that consists of one independent representative to act as the inspector and an equal number of representatives from each political party represented on an election board in the county, as set forth in (NDCC § 16.1-05-01), to act as judges.
+Each official of the board shall take the oath required by (NDCC § 16.1-05-02) and must be compensated as provided in (NDCC § 16.1-05-05).

+- The county auditor shall have the absentee ballots delivered to the inspector of the absentee ballot counting board with the election supplies, or if received later, then prior to the closing of the polls. - □ The absentee ballot counting board shall occupy a location designated by the county auditor, which must be open to any individual for the purpose of observing the counting process. - Absentee ballots must be opened and handled as required in (NDCC § 16.1-07-12).
 The county auditor shall designate a location for the closing, counting, and canvassing process under (NDCC Chapter 16.1-15), which location must be open to any individual for the purpose of observing.
 The board shall comply with the requirements of the applicable sections of (NDCC Chapter 16.1-15).
 See Processing Absentee Ballots on page 12 of this manual. - □ If the work of the election board is completed prior to the close of the polls on election day in an absentee ballot, early voting, or a mail ballot precinct, the election board shall create and sign a statement consisting of a reconciliation of the number of voters recorded in the pollbook and the number of ballots processed through the tabulators.
 The voting system shall then be secured in a manner prescribed by the county auditor that will protect the system and ballots from tampering.
 Prior to generating the canvass reports from one of these 3 types of precincts, an election judge representing each political party, or 2 election judges in the case of an election that does not include a political party contest, shall verify that the system and ballots remain secure, and the statement created by the election board is still accurate.
 (NDCC § 16.1-15-04)